mattdavis90/node-red-contrib-tado-client/README.md

 ## Getting Started

+> [!TIP]
+> From v0.12.0 onwards TadoX support is available as a separate node

 ### Install the Example Flow

 There is an example flow available in the repo.
 I'd recommend giving it a go to